squadette/rubysyn/README.md

 ## Blocks and lambdas

+**NB: this chapter is incomplete and partly inaccurate.

 Ruby has blocks and lambdas.
-The difference between them is well known.

 With lambdas:

 * `return` and `break` exit from lambda;

+* `redo` goes back to the beginning of lambda;

-* strict handling of arguments; full range of Ruby arguments is
+* strict handling of arguments;
-  supported: normal arguments and keyword arguments, default values and splat arguments;

 With blocks:

-* `return` exits from embracing method; throws exception if it was called outside of any method;

-* `break` exists from the entire method; throws exception if the method has already returned (that is, you've stored a Proc instance somewhere and called it);
+* `return` and `break` exits from the lambda where this block was defined (syntactically); throws `LocalJumpError` if it was called outside of any lambda (to achieve this, store a Proc instance somewhere and calle it);

 * lax handling of arguments: missing arguments are filled with `nil`, single argument of `Array` type is deconstructed if the block has more than one argument, extra arguments are ignored;

-* special `_1`, `_2`, etc. arguments are available, as well as special `it` variable;
+In both blocks and lambdas, full range of Ruby arguments is supported: normal arguments and keyword arguments, default values and splat arguments.
+Also, implicit arguments (`it`, `_1`, `_2`, etc.) are supported.

 In Ruby, blocks and lambdas can be stored in variables as instances of `Proc` type.